 For the time synchronization with 5G networks, we consider two possible options.

-The 5G system uses the 802.1AS time sync domains: In this case, the 5G system provides a media dependent interface to the 802.1AS sync domain [21], which the application can use to synchronize to the sync domain.
+The 5G system uses the IEEE 802.1AS time sync domains: In this case, the 5G system provides a media dependent interface to the IEEE 802.1AS sync domain [21], which the application can use to synchronize to the sync domain.
 In the IEEE 802.1AS standard [22], a similar concept is detailed in the MDSyncSend and MDSyncReceive structures.

 The 5G system provides the working clock domains and global time domain: In this case, the 5G system has to provide an interface which the application can use to derive their working clock domain or global time domain.
 A device can belong to multiple working clock domains.
 An application can use each of these as the reference clock for synchronization (reference clock model).